Mellon Mays Gap Assistance Program

 Fellows are placed on one of two tracks—either a six-month or a full-year curriculum—based on their timeline to apply to graduate school.
 The brief outline below lists available resources.

-Are you in a gap year and ready to apply in 2018?
+Are you in a gap year and ready to apply in 2020, or planning to apply in 2021?
 Sign up here.

 Are you a graduate student, postdoc, or faculty member interested in participating as a mentor or coach in this program?
 Sign up here.

 For questions and more information, contact us at [email protected].

 See our fellows in action